qiime2/docs/source/plugins/developing.rst

 You should see ``my-plugin`` listed as one of the available commands.
 To see the available plugin commands:

+.. note:: If you have never ran the command line tool before, it may take a second or so to generate the cache for tab completion.
+If you have ran the command line tool before, your plugin may not show up immediately as your cache may not contain it.
+If that does occur, simply run ``qiime dev refresh-cache``

 .. command-block::
    :no-exec: